-- (1) A fee simple which, by virtue of the Lands Clauses Acts, ..., ^{F14} or any similar statute, is liable to be divested, is for the purposes of this Act a fee simple absolute, and remains liable to be divested as if this Act had not been passed [^{F15}and a fee simple subject to a legal or equitable right of entry or re-entry is for the purposes of this Act a fee simple absolute.] - (2) A fee simple vested in a corporation which is liable to determine by reason of the dissolution of the corporation is, for the purposes of this Act, a fee simple absolute. - (3) The provisions of-
+- (1) A fee simple which, by virtue of the Lands Clauses Acts, ...
+F14 or any similar statute, is liable to be divested, is for the purposes of this Act a fee simple absolute, and remains liable to be divested as if this Act had not been passed [F15 and a fee simple subject to a legal or equitable right of entry or re-entry is for the purposes of this Act a fee simple absolute.] - (2) A fee simple vested in a corporation which is liable to determine by reason of the dissolution of the corporation is, for the purposes of this Act, a fee simple absolute. - - (b) the Friendly Societies Act, 1896, in regard to land to which that Act applies;